 A. Scotiabank Group is subject to the Peruvian tax system.
-As of March 31, 2018 and December 31, 2017, corporate income tax is calculated on the basis of the net taxable income determined by the Scotiabank Group at a rate of 29.5%.
+As of June 30, 2018 and December 31, 2017, corporate income tax is calculated on the basis of the net taxable income determined by the Scotiabank Group at a rate of 29.5%.

-The income tax rate applicable to dividend distribution and any other form of profit distribution is 5%, in the case of profits generated and distributed since January 1, 2017.
+The income tax rate applicable to dividend distribution to 5%, in the case of profits generated and distributed since January 1, 2017.